pallets-eco/flask-security/docs/features.rst

 Flask-Security implements very basic role management out of the box.
 This means that you can associate a high level role or multiple roles to any user.
 For instance, you may assign roles such as `Admin`, `Editor`, `SuperUser`, or a combination of said roles to a user.
-Access control is based on the role name and all roles should be uniquely named.
+Access control is based on the role name and/or permissions contained within the role;
+and all roles should be uniquely named.
 This feature is implemented using the `Flask-Principal`_ extension.
+As with basic RBAC, permissions can be assigned to roles to provide more granular access control.
+Permissions can be associated with one or more roles (the RoleModel contains a list of permissions).
+The values of permissions are completely up to the developer - Flask-Security simply treats them as strings.
-If you'd like to implement more granular access control, you can refer to the Flask-Principal `documentation on this topic`_.
+If you'd like to implement even more granular access control (such as per-object), you can refer to the Flask-Principal `documentation on this topic`_.

 Password Hashing